DanielCondeLab/WAT-regulation-of-secondary-growth-and-auxin-homeostasis-in-hybrid-poplar/README.md

 - `ORA_topGO_Bulk.R`

 **Description:**

-ORA GO enrichment of shared DEGs from C1 vs WT and C9 vs WT
+ORA GO enrichment of shared significant DEGs from C1 vs WT and C9 vs WT

 for up and downregulated respectively